 • When a person has Alzheimer’s disease and requires physical health care (for example, treatment for cancer)

-However, in some cases it is legally permissible in Ontario to force treatment on an adult.
+However, in some cases it is legally permissible in Ontario to force medical treatment on an adult.

 The number one consideration in the question of forcing medication on another person in Ontario is whether that individual is capable of making his or her own decisions.
 If capable, then what another person thinks is best is usually irrelevant and of no legal force – even if that person is a medical professional.